sandeep20162017/GPUAccelaration/README.md

 ### 3.3.
 Real-time Risk Assessment

 The banking realm demands real-time risk assessment, responding swiftly to ever-fluctuating market conditions.
-Mojo's adaptability coupled with its seamless integration with Amazon G4dn instances featuring NVIDIA T4 GPUs facilitate instantaneous risk assessment with minimal latency.
+Mojo's adaptability coupled with its seamless integration with Amazon cloud facilitate instantaneous risk assessment with minimal latency.
 The outcome is immediate and informed decision-making even in the face of volatile market shifts.

 ### 3.4.
 Stress Testing and Scenario Analysis